How we used bold, bright colours to transform our grey & white space.

 Colour me happy!

 When we were looking for wall art and soft furnishings for our new extension, we wanted something bold and colourful that would make a statement in a large kitchen/dining/living area with white walls.
 This was particularly important after choosing a grey corner sofa, armchairs and dining chairs.
+We used yellow scatter cushions and colourful wall art to transform our monochrome theme.

 Scatter your colour with cushions.